Mississippi Hourly Paycheck Calculator

 2015ACS 1-year

-50-word description: Mississippi municipalities do not impose employee local income or wage taxes; withholding occurs at the state level with FICA only.
+50-word summary: Mississippi municipalities do not impose employee local income or wage taxes; withholding occurs at the state level with FICA only.
 Some localities levy sales, use, or tourism taxes on businesses, not employee paychecks.
 Multistate workers may face other cities’ wage taxes; always confirm residency and worksite before estimating net pay.

 City Employee Local Income Tax?
 Typical Rate Notes